Social Trading UK Guide 2023

 What is Social Trading?

 Social trading is a type of trading in which you get to interact with and learn from other traders.
-Those traders can be your peers as well as highly profitable professionals who can serve as role models.
+Those traders can be your peers as well as professionals who can serve as role models.

 The idea behind social trading in the UK is that you can learn from others.
 With a social trading platform, you can share updates about your own trades, explain your decision-making or ask other traders about theirs, or comment on a trade to give kudos or start a discussion.